 Matthew H. Diegel

 Pastor Matthew has served Our Saviours's congregation as its Pastor since November 9, 2015.
 This continues his call to the former Immanuel-Our Saviour's Lutheran parish, beginning January 1, 1995.
 He earlier served as Pastor at Christ Lutheran Church, Windsor, Ontario, 1987-1994.
-Pastor Matthew was ordained in 1987, graduating from Waterloo Lutheran Seminary (Martin Lutheran University College).
+Pastor Matthew was ordained in 1987, graduating from Waterloo Lutheran Seminary (Martin Luther University College).
 He also holds an Honours B.A. in History from Huron College (Huron University College, at Western University), 1983.
 Matthew enjoys reading, walking, comedy, and cooking.
 Matthew is the spouse of Kaija Ranta.
-They are the proud parents of Elina, Stacie, and Alexa, and are the loving owners of Chloe, a Golden Retriever.
+They are the proud parents of grown daughters Elina, Stacie, and Alexa, and are the loving owners of Chloe, a Golden Retriever.

 Our journeys began as the First Norwegian Lutheran Church of Port Arthur, 1907, and Swedish Immanuel Evangelical Lutheran Church, 1906.

 During the 1920s First Norwegian Church of Fort William merged with its sister congregation in Port Arthur.

 First Norwegian changed its name to 'Our Saviour's' in 1938, reflecting its changing demographics and outward focus.
 (Immanuel officially dropped 'Swedish' in the 1950s.)